pliniocampinas/plinio-eight-queens/README.md

 - [x] Implement solution.
 - [x] Split implementation into a module.
 - [x] Implement a single API endpoint with an HTML returning a single solution.
-- [ ] Implement an interactive page requesting multiple solutions solutions.
+- [x] Implement an interactive page requesting multiple solutions solutions.
+- [ ] Cache solutions to avoid recalculating everthing over and over.
 - [ ] Implement generic N queens solution.